 “The decisions that go into the process seem endless.
 What type of sale should they be pursuing?
 Do they want to remain at the company in some capacity?
 How can they protect their employees?
 What price can they sell for?”

 In order to win deals, investment banks need to prove to clients that they have established strong relationships with decision-makers, including private equity firms and strategic acquirers.
-As an investment banker, the key to success is your ability to leverage your network.
+As an investment banker, the key to success is your ability to use your network.

 Relationships are not binary